opensearch-project/documentation-website/_search-plugins/ltr/core-concepts.md

 by SVM Rank, an early learning to rank method.
 Queries are given ids, and the actual document identifier can be removed for the training process.
 Features in this file format are labeled with ordinals starting at 1.
-For the above example, we'd have the file format:
+For the previous example, we'd have the file format:

     4   qid:1   1:0.0   2:21.5  3:100,...
     4   qid:1   1:42.5  2:21.5  3:95,...